Emzzy241/Grocery-Store-1.0.0/README.md

 * .NET6.0 Framework

 ## Description
 _This is a basic C# application where the art of C# looping is Practiced.
-In this Application, I made use of the famous for each loop that exists in many other Programming Languages like JavaScript....
-Although, There is a great difference in the way the C# for each's loop is written and the way the Javascript's for each loop is written._
+In this Application, I made use of the famous for each loop and forloop that both exist in many other Programming Languages like JavaScript....
+Although, There is a great difference in the way the C# for each's loop is written and the way the Javascript's for each loop is written.
+The forloop of C# really looks similar to the forloop in JavaScript_

 ## Setup/Installation
 * Open your git bash Terminal to Clone the Project with a (git clone _REPOSITORY_NAME_)